mbudisic/MA563-S20/index.md

 * [LM] Lasota, Mackey: "Chaos, Fractals, Noise"
 * [BOLLT] Bollt, Santitissadeekorn: "Applied and Computational Measurable Dynamics"

-I will provide you with handouts that cover the material in class, but I suggest that you buy the [ASY] textbook.
+I will provide you with handouts that cover the material in class, so you don't need to purchase a book.
+However, I do suggest that you buy the [ASY] textbook if you're interested in dynamical systems (especially if this is your research topic).
 It's an excellent introduction into dynamical systems, and can be found for $10-$20 used on <http://abebooks.com> and <http://amazon.com>.
 It's likely my favorite textbook on nonlinear dynamics.

 Finally, you should really know what Jurassic Park has to do with dynamical systems...